WantedSwift/sampleWiregard/README.md

 Simple VPN with Wireguard connection in Swift

-for run and setup wireguard folow =>
+for run and setup wireguard follow =>

 https://github.com/WireGuard/wireguard-apple